Environment and climate are priority areas of environmental policy cooperation between India and Germany.

 Before the Corona epidemic turned into a pandemic in mid-March, the Indian city of Gandhinagar was outstanding host of the 13th Conference of the Parties (COP) to the UN Convention on Migratory Species of Wild Animals (CMS) from 15 to 22 February 2020.
 State Secretary Jochen Flasbarth represented Germany.
 With over 3,000 participants, it was not only the largest CMS COP to date in the super year for nature and biodiversity, but also the last major conference of States in 2020.
 CMS COP 13 was intended to build a bridge in terms of space, time and content to the now postponed 15th UN Conference on Biological Diversity in Kunming, China, from 17-30 May 2021.
 By then the so-called Post-2020 Biodiversity Strategy for the next decade must be ready for adoption, which is essential in view of the unchecked decline in biodiversity.
 As a country with high biodiversity and four so-called biodiversity hotspots, including the Himalayas, where the natural environment and livelihoods of a significant number of native plants and animals are increasingly threatened, India is an indispensable and active actor in the process of the Post-2020 Biodiversity Framework.

-At the 11th Petersberg Climate Dialogue from 27 to 28 April 2020, Prakash Javadekar, Minister of Environment, Forest and Climate Change and experienced climate negotiator, emphasized in his digital welcome message that both the environmental crisis and the Covid pandemic present the world community with a common task.
-In this respect, even though COP26 Glasgow has been postponed to 2021, the possible increase of Nationally Determined Contributions (NDCs) and the submission of Long Term Strategies (LTS) in 2020 as foreseen by the Paris Agreement are still of high importance.
-This is because the NDCs submitted by States so far are not sufficient to achieve the Paris 2°-target and are far from limiting global warming to 1.5° compared to the pre-industrial age.
-EU/Germany and India stand fully behind the objectives of the Paris Agreement.
+Both India and Germany want to foster climate action and bring further momentum to climate policy negotiations ahead of the COP26 UN Climate Summit postponed to 1-12 November 2021.
+In this respect, the possible increase of Nationally Determined Contributions (NDCs) and the submission of Long Term Strategies (LTS) as foreseen by the Paris Agreement are of high importance.
+This is because the NDCs submitted by States so far are not sufficient to achieve the Paris 1,5°-target.
+Germany and India stand fully behind the objectives of the Paris Agreement.

-Thus, India and Germany can draw on four existing working groups in the fields of climate, waste & circular economy, water, and biodiversity.
+To enhance climate action and tackle environmental challenges the two ministries of environment work closely in four working groups in the fields of (a) climate, (b) waste & circular economy, (c) water, and (d) biodiversity.